wytalfred/photo-analyzer/README.md

 ### Usage

 Double click on the app, it'll open a terminal window.
 Drag and drop your photo onto it and hit Enter on your keyboard, you'll get some output pictures in the app folder.
-Just like this:
+Just like this (brighter means higher value):

 ![image](https://github.com/wytalfred/photo-analyzer/blob/master/sample_output.png)